Neighborhood Info Without The Neighborhood Drama. Learn more

 Behavioral Differences Between Water Bugs and Cockroaches

-Water bugs tend to be active at night and are often attracted to lights, especially near water.
+Cockroaches are mainly nocturnal and avoid light, especially in open areas.
+Similarly, water bugs tend to be active at night, but they’re often attracted to lights, especially near water.
 This is why they are sometimes called electric light bugs.
 During the day, water bugs usually rest underwater or hidden among plants at the water’s edge looking for food and shelter.

 So, Is Water Bug Vs. Cockroach Identification Important?

-What to Do If You Have Roaches
+What To Do if You Have Roaches

 FAQs About Water Bugs